GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 glitches in the audio stream.
 The following screenshot is an extreme example of this case.

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/ckdPwqnRtoHsRQkOVy8J.png", alt="Audio glitches caused by garbage collection.", width="800", height="334",class="w-screenshot w-screenshot--filled" %}
+{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/ckdPwqnRtoHsRQkOVy8J.png", alt="Audio glitches caused by garbage collection.", width="800", height="334" %}

 {% Aside %}
   Chrome's `AudioWorkletProcessor` implementation generates `Float32Array` instances for